MediaComem/docker-brownbag/README.md

 hello-world         latest              e38bc07ac18e        8 days ago          1.85kB
 ```

-Run a **container** based on that image with `docker run <image> [command...]`:
+Run a **container** based on that image with `docker run <image> [command...]`.
+The following
+command runs an Ubuntu container:

 ```bash
 $> docker run ubuntu echo "hello from ubuntu" hello from ubuntu
 ```

-This runs an Ubuntu container.

 Running a container means **executing the specified command**, in this case `echo "hello from
 ubuntu"`, **in an isolated container started from an image**, in this case the Ubuntu image.
 The
 `echo` binary that is executed is the one provided by the Ubuntu OS in the image, not your machine.

-If you list the running containers with `docker ps`, you will see that the container we just ran is
+If you list running containers with `docker ps`, you will see that the container we just ran is
 **not running**.
 A container **stops as soon as the process started by its command is done**.
-Since `echo` is not a long-running command, the container stopped right away.
+Since `echo` is not a long-running command, the container stopped right away:

 ```bash
 $> docker ps